-Maryland Medical Cannabis Commission Special Fund: The bill repeals without recodification §13-3303 of the Health-General Article, which pertains to the membership of MMCC and the MMCC special fund.
+Maryland Medical Cannabis Commission Special Fund: The bill repeals without recodification § 13-3303 of the Health-General Article, which pertains to the membership of MMCC and the MMCC special fund.
 As noted above, the bill also transfers the balance of the fund on the date immediately preceding the bill's effective date to CREF.

-Medical Cannabis Compassionate Use Fund: The bill also recodifies the Medical Cannabis Compassionate Use Fund administered by the enforcement division (rather than MMCC) to provide access to cannabis for individuals enrolled in Maryland Medicaid or in the Veterans Affairs Maryland Health Care System.
+Medical Cannabis Compassionate Use Fund: The bill also recodifies the Medical Cannabis Compassionate Use Fund administered by the administration (rather than MMCC) to provide access to cannabis for individuals enrolled in Maryland Medicaid or in the Veterans Affairs Maryland Health Care System.
 The bill expands the authorized uses of the fund to include access to, at a reduced cost, an assessment of the patient's medical history and current medical condition.
-The special fund consists of fees set by the enforcement division (rather than MMCC) in an amount necessary to provide revenues for the fund; however, the enforcement division may not impose these fees on medical cannabis licensees in the two years immediately following the award of a cannabis business license under the bill.
+The special fund consists of (1) fees set by the administration (rather than MMCC) in an amount necessary to provide revenues for the fund (but these fees may not be imposed on licensees in the two years immediately following the award of a license under the bill); (2) fines assessed by the administration; (3) money appropriated in the State budget to the fund; (4) interest earnings; and (5) any other money from any other source accepted for the benefit of the fund.